johanzi/OPM_transcriptome_assembly/README.md

 ```

 ![](images/PCA3.png)
-If we color-code the samples by toxicity, we can clearly see that the non-toxic stage (L2) and the two toxic stages (L4 and L5) cluster separately on the first principal component.
+If we color-code the samples by allergenicity, we can clearly see that the non-allergenic stage (L2) and the two allergenic stages (L4 and L5) cluster separately on the first principal component.

 ### Read count filtering